-Cotton is a wondrous fabric.
+Cotton is the most commonplace of all fabric but with its own charm.
 In the garment industry, more than 50% of clothes are made of cotton fibers.
 For a sewist, you cannot run too far from the cotton fabric.
 Blouses, dresses, skirts, jackets, pants, shawls – you name a garment and you can make it in cotton.
 And you probably know all that is needed to sew with it.
 So one would think that this post on sewing with cotton fabric is superfluous.
-You may be surprised ( or maybe not)
+You may be surprised.

 1.Buying the best cotton